kyleboas/tacticsjournal.com/privacy.md

 ## Analytics

-The following information is collected to help me get a better understanding of what visitors are reading:
+The following information is collected to help me get a better understanding of what visitors are reading and where they are coming from:

 - URL of the visited page.
 - Referrer (Twitter, Facebook, Google, or any other third-party website).